 Focused shockwaves are instant single pulses.
 As the pulses are focused, they converge at a certain point within the tissue as shown in the image below.
 Their effect occurs at the level of cells and is often not visible on the surface of the skin.
 Considerable research has been conducted on the effects of focused shockwaves on the penis and crura as a treatment for erectile dysfunction.
 Many large-scale blind studies have confirmed the treatment is effective for ED that is caused by deficient vascularization, also known as a blood flow disorder.

 Focused shockwave devices are Class 111, requiring pre-market approvals, documentation on their clinical safety and effectiveness and can only be used by medical personnel and only for approved applications.

 Shock waves are abrupt single positive pulses

-A single positive pulse conducted numerously over time is dramatically more effective than radial pressure waves as the energy of the shockwave reaches the soft tissue of the penis, also known as the corpus cavernosum.
+A single positive pulse conducted numerously over time is dramatically more effective than acoustic wave therapy as the energy of the shockwave reaches the soft tissue of the penis, also known as the corpus cavernosum.
 The energy must reach this area of the penis in order to stimulate the desired response of blood vessel growth.